History of PAFA

-The current museum building (Historic Landmark Building) opened in 1876.
-Designed by the American architects Frank Furness and George W. Hewitt, was designated a National Historic Landmark in May 1975.
+The current museum building, known as the Historic Landmark Building, opened in 1876.
+Designed by the American architects Frank Furness and George W. Hewitt, it was designated a National Historic Landmark in May 1975.
 As such, it is recognized as an important part of America's and Philadelphia's architectural heritage.
 The collection is installed in a chronological and thematic format, exploring the history of American art from the 1760s to the present.

 Today, PAFA maintains its strong collecting tradition with the inclusion of works by modern and contemporary American artists such as Jennifer Bartlett, Richard Diebenkorn, Nancy Graves, Alex Katz, Philip Pearlstein, Robert Motherwell, Raymond Saunders, and Frank Stella.
 Acquisitions and exhibition programs are balanced between historical and contemporary art, and the museum continues to show works by contemporary regional artists and features annual displays of work by PAFA students.